skx/marionette/README.md

 # marionette

-`marionette` is a proof of concept application which is designed to carry out system automation tasks, much like the well-known configuration-management application [puppet](https://puppet.com/).
+`marionette` is a simple command-line application which is designed to carry out system automation tasks.
+It was designed to resemble the well-known configuration-management application [puppet](https://puppet.com/).

-The motivation behind this application is to investigate the minimum functionality required to be useful.
-Writing something like puppet is a huge undertaking, but it might be that only a small number of core primitives are actually required in-practice to do useful things.

-As things stand we have a small number of built-in modules, providing the primitives required to turn a blank virtual machine into a host running a few services:
+`marionette` contains a small number of built-in modules, providing enough primitives to turn a blank virtual machine into a host running a few services:

 * Cloning git repositories.
 * Creating/modifying files/directories.
 * Fetching Docker images.
 * Installing and removing packages.
-  * Currently we support Debian GNU/Linux, and CentOS
-  * Using `apt-get`, `dpkg`, and `yum` as appropriate..
+  * Debian GNU/Linux, and CentOS are supported, using `apt-get`, `dpkg`, and `yum` as appropriate..
-* Triggering shell actions.
+* Executing shell commands.

 In the future it is possible that more modules will be added, but this will require users to file bug-reports requesting them, contribute code, or the author realizing something is necessary.